qiwik/Lru-cache/README.md

 ## Comparison

-According to benchmarks, the glory library is about 1.8-2 times faster than the existing library https://github.com/hashicorp/golang-lru
+According to benchmarks, the golru library is about 1.8-2 times faster than the existing library https://github.com/hashicorp/golang-lru
 ````
 goos: linux